maria-mz/bash-battle/README.md

 ## Motivation

-I wanted to create a fun environment to practice Bash, specifically file and text processing commands, with real examples.
+I wanted a fun environment to practice Bash, specifically file and text processing commands, with real examples.
 I was also looking for an opportunity to build a TUI with the fantastic [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework.
 A TUI seemed like the perfect match, and so I began this project!

 This project has allowed me to:
 - Practice writing Go, a new language for me